yorikvanhavre/FreeCAD-manual/parametric_objects.md

 Not all objects are parametric in FreeCAD.
 Often, the geometry that you import from other files won't contain any parameter, and will be simple, non-parametric objects.
 However, these can often be used as a base, or starting point for newly created parametric objects, depending, of course, on what the parametric object requires and the quality of the imported geometry.

+All objects, however, will have a couple of basic parameters, such as a Name, which is unique in the document and cannot be edited, a Label, which is a user-defined name, that can be edited, and a  [placement](http://www.freecadweb.org/wiki/index.php?title=Placement), which holds its position in the 3D space.

 Finally, it is worth noting that custom parametric objects are [easy to program in python](http://www.freecadweb.org/wiki/index.php?title=Scripted_objects).

 **Read more**